Medically Reviewed by Dr P. E. Pancoast, MD

 Answer a few questions to get started

-Mental illness is the leading cause of substance abuse.
-The latter often results in self-medication.
-Co-occurring disorders can pose a severe threat to one’s well being.
+Co-occurring disorders can pose a severe threat to one’s well-being.
 The condition may lead to critical morbidity, fatality, and difficulty in the entire health system.

-Other common mental illnesses associated with substance abuse disorders include:4
+Common mental illnesses associated with substance abuse disorders include:4

+These co-occurring disorders are strongly interconnected and may be related to genealogy.
 You may be a victim of substance abuse or a mental health disorder because of your genetic history or environment.

-Many people with dysfunctional genetic history are predisposed to developing co-occurring disorders.
+Many people with dysfunctional genetic histories are predisposed to developing co-occurring disorders.
+Some common risk factors are listed below:

 Common co-occurring disorders also hugely affect crucial brain regions.
-Frequent drug use often disrupts the feeling-initiated area of our brains that controls impulse, decision-making, and emotions.
-This could potentially lead to the development of distinct psychiatric disorders.
+Frequent drug use often disrupts the feeling-initiated area of our brains that controls:

 There is no specific order as to which disorder develops first.
 Any of these can occur depending on the mental condition of the person.

-People with mental illnesses often self-medicate to treat their depression or anxiety, which could result in a substance abuse or alcohol use disorder (AUD).
-A drug addict could also develop a mental health condition due to their addiction.
+People with mental illnesses often self-medicate to treat their depression or anxiety, which could result in substance abuse or alcohol use disorder (AUD).
+A drug addict could also develop a mental health condition due to addiction.
 Paranoia and depression are often experienced by opiate users who worry about their drug supply or getting in legal jeopardy from ‘drug busts.’

 Co-occurring disorders are commonly diagnosed through medical screening and in-depth assessments.
 These screenings aim to address a person's behavior through different approaches related to their symptoms.